winningproduct/learn-portal/content/8-retire/02-data-migration-plan.md

 ### Identify migration tooling

 Most migration projects are complicated and require the support of proper tooling.
 Data migration is usually not a one-time procedure, but continuous porting during a period.
-Many ETL tools exists and should be validated for features and flexibility.y.
+Many ETL tools exist and should be validated for features and flexibility.

 ### Select, prepare and cleanse